 It’s another of his buck pads, one for discreet seductions.

 “I don’t know.
 Let me in to check it out.”

 Standing in the entry nook, he handed me the key.
-With the key inserted in the retro lock, the lock dead bolt turned and the door opened.
+With the key inserted in the retro lock, the deadbolt turned and the door opened.
 The apartment was vacant.
 Vacancy assuaged my suspicion it was for his discreet married women harem.
 It was only for one, me.

-The windows had retro, wide slat, white, closed, Venetian blinds.
+The windows had retro, wide slat, Venetian blinds.

-I did my client walk through, surveyed the small kitchen, the dining/living area and the bedroom and its bathroom.
-At a corner window, I bent a slat open and peered down at pedestrians.
+I did my client walkthrough, surveyed the small kitchen, the dining/living area, the bedroom, and the bathroom.
+At a corner window, I bent a blind slat open and peered down at pedestrians walking past below.
 They were so close but couldn’t see me.
 An erotic purveyor sensation swept me.

 Spent he rolled off with a bad case of knee rug burn.

 As he stood up to get dressed, he said.